castai/docs/docs/index.md

 ## Easy to start

-First connect your cluster to CAST AI and see how much you can save by optimizing cluster configuration.
-After exploring the savings you can onboard the cluster into CAST AI and turn on cost optimization policies, they will manage your cluster for you.
-Follow [the guide to learn more](getting-started/overview.md).
+First, connect your cluster to CAST AI and see how much you can save by optimizing cluster configuration.
+After exploring the available savings and cost reports, you can onboard the cluster into CAST AI and set the [Autoscaler](./product-overview/console/autoscaler.md) policies, which will manage the cluster for you.
+It takes less than 5 minutes to fully onboard a cluster, please follow [the guide to learn more](getting-started/overview.md).

-It takes less than 5 minutes to fully onboard an external cluster and less than 10 minutes to setup a new multicloud cluster in CAST AI.
 CAST AI abstracts layers of technical complexity from the user, so there is little knowledge required to use the product:

 - basics of running Kubernetes cluster in the public cloud (AWS, GCP, AKS)
 - working knowledge of `kubectl` command line utility for creating and managing Kubernetes clusters